rojasgabriel/rojasgabriel/README.md

-### Hey

-My name is Gabriel Rojas-Bowe and I'm a Neuroscience Ph.D. student at UCLA in Dr. Anne Churchland's lab.
+Neuroscience Ph.D.
+Candidate at UCLA in Dr. Anne Churchland's lab studying the mixing of sensory and behavioral information in mouse visual cortex.